 In addition to being key to competitiveness, STEM education can be a powerful driver of equality and upward social mobility.
-It equips individuals with critical technical and problem-solving skills, helps develop resilience to labour market shifts and opens doors to greater employability and high-quality jobs for citizens of all generations6.
-It also facilitates digital and financial literacy by endowing students with the skills needed to understand how the digital and financial systems work.
+It equips individuals with critical technical and problem-solving skills, helps develop resilience to labour market shifts and opens doors to greater employability and high-quality jobs.

 Securing the EU's capacity to innovate requires a stronger pipeline from STEM talent to start-ups and scale-ups.
 The EU needs to develop top STEM talent also by nurturing entrepreneurs and helping them turn their ideas into profitable businesses.
 It is crucial to encourage innovators to manage their intellectual property and to advance cross-fertilisation of products and services in AI, semiconductors, cybersecurity, life sciences, blockchain, clean tech, biotechnology or advanced manufacturing.
-Transdisciplinary education and training, together with stronger ties between education and training institutions, research organisations and industry can accelerate the transition from creative ideas to market products and services.
+Stronger ties between education and training institutions, research organisations and industry can accelerate the transition from creative ideas to market products and services.

 This STEM Education Strategic Plan sets out EU measures for advancing STEM education and training to increase talent across the EU.
 It is a key initiative of the Union of Skills and complements the action plan on basic skills, which aims to improve basic skills in primary and secondary education, in VET and in adult education and training.
 Its goal is to spur and guide action at EU and Member State level.
-It will thus also contribute to the objectives of the Digital Decade Policy Programme and its target on basic digital skills and ICT specialists employed in the EU7.